YasirHasn9/recipes-mongoose/README.md

 })
 ```

-Express would not catch the errors in async operation unless we call next()
+Express would not catch the errors in async operation unless we call next(and pass the err here).
-Promises automatically catch both synchronous errors and rejected promises, then use next()
+Promises automatically catch both synchronous errors and rejected promises.
-Make sure we add the default error handling at the end
+Make sure we add the default error handling at the end.

 HTTP Status cheatsheet [https://devhints.io/http-status]

 #### Create seeds in mongoose

 What is seeds ?
 Sometimes, we want a dumpy data just to make sure that our database works fine.
-It easier to to seed data and also it gives a sense of pride
+It easier to see data and also it gives a sense of pride because we created seeds successfully, it makes want to accomplish more.
-that created seeds successfully, it makes want to accomplish more.
+So, in my opinion, it's useful and fun to create seeds

 simply, seeds is data that have the same look as our schema.